Kartikey0205/Frontend-Development-Bootcamp/Readme.md

 > In this I had learned how to make a clickable event on some button , how to make a function in javascript , hoe to use some mathematics concept and function, using strict javascript , set Time out and set Interval and so on....

 ##### _**Click here to checkout my Random Password Generator**_ [Random Password Generator](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project9-RandomPassGen/)

+---

+### Project 10 -- TickyClock

+_**From This project shows the current time using JavaScript Date concepts**_

+> I had made this Tocky clock because it not just just shows the time infact its main work other than showing current time is to
+> change the background color according to the value of current time , every second will change the color.

+##### _**Click here to checkout my TickyClock**_ [TickyClock](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project10-TickyClock/)